aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-pages-to-tiff-image/_index.md

 The following code snippet shows how to convert all the PDF pages to a single TIFF image.

-To convert all pages in a PDF file to a single TIFF image:
+Aspose.PDF for .NET has been supporting the feature to convert all pages in a PDF file to a single TIFF image:

-Create an object of the Document class.
+1. Create an object of the Document class.
-Call the Process method to convert the document.
+1. Call the Process method to convert the document.
-To set the output file's properties, use the TiffSettings class.
+1. To set the output file's properties, use the TiffSettings class.

 The following code snippet shows how to convert all the PDF pages to a single TIFF image.

 ```csharp